MaxMicheluttiUnitn/TheoryConsistentDecisionDiagrams/docs/doc.md

     pip install git+https://github.com/masinag/dd.git@main -vvv --use-pep517 --no-build-isolation
 ```

-The dd package cannot be installed directly from pip's package repository since this packages uses a fork of the dd package which allows for compilation into the LDD target language. <br>
+The dd package cannot be installed directly from pip's package repository since this package depends on a fork of the dd package which allows for compilation into the LDD target language.
+The fork is publicly available [here](https://github.com/masinag/dd).<br>
-You can check that the dependency is installed correctly if the following command does not raise any errors
+You can check that the dependency is installed correctly if the following command does not raise any errors:

 ```
     python -c 'from dd import ldd; ldd.LDD(ldd.TVPI,0,0)'
 ```

-Now you can install the theorydd package (this package) directly from git
+Now you can install the theorydd package (this package) directly from this repository using pip:

 ```
     pip install theorydd@git+https://github.com/MaxMicheluttiUnitn/TheoryConsistentDecisionDiagrams@main
 ```

 After the package and all the depemdencies have been installed, use the **pysmt-install** tool to install the MathSAT SMT-solver.
-This tool should be automatically installed with pysmt. <br>
+This tool is automatically installed when pysmt is first installed on your machine. <br>
-**IMPORTANT**: In case you are installing this package inside a **virtual environment**, install the solver in a subfolder of the virtual environment by adding the option _--install-path YOUR_VENV_FOLDER/solvers_
+**IMPORTANT**: In case you are installing this package inside a **python virtual environment**, install the solver in a subfolder of the virtual environment by adding the option _--install-path YOUR_VENV_FOLDER/solvers_

 ```
     pysmt-install --msat
 ```

-Now the installation process should be complete, and you can check that everything is installed correctly by typing:
+Now the installation process should be complete, and you can check that everything is installed correctly with the following command:

 ```
     python -c "from theorydd.theory_bdd import TheoryBDD as TBDD; import theorydd.formula as f; TBDD(f.default_phi())"